Best Places to See the Northern Lights

 When to experience the Northern Lights

-Though it is theoretically to see the Northern Lights year-round, it's much easier to see in the dark winter months.
+Though seeing the Northern Lights year-round is theoretically accessible, it's much easier to see in the dark winter months.

 The best time to watch the Northern Lights is from September to March, although their appearance is unpredictable.
 The days around the full moon are not conducive to viewing the Northern Lights because it gets too light.

-Sometimes, the lights only flare up for a brief moment; at other times, a fortunate watcher may enjoy the spectacle for several hours.
-The best time to catch the Northern Lights is just before midnight, but this remains a matter of luck, and no reliable forecasts can give.
+Sometimes, the lights only flare up briefly; at other times, a fortunate watcher may enjoy the spectacle for several hours.
+The best time to catch the Northern Lights is just before midnight, but this remains a matter of luck, and no reliable forecasts can be given.

-Here are some tips about what to do in the daytime.
-The Northern lights are visible only during the hours of darkness, so the local operators offer many activities such as dog-sledging, snowmobiling, whale tours, skiing and snowshoeing.
+The Northern lights are visible only during the hours of darkness, so the local operators offer many activities, such as dog sledging, snowmobiling, whale tours, skiing, and snowshoeing.

 What is the Northern Light

-The magical dancing curtain of colour seen on some cloudless nights will cause when solar flares to enter our atmosphere, and chances are increasing by low light pollution and a more extended stay.
+The magical dancing curtain of colour seen on some cloudless nights will cause when solar flares to enter our atmosphere, and chances are increasing due to low light pollution and a more extended stay.

 5 facts - the Northern Lights

 1. The Northern Lights are particles hurled into space after storms on the sun's surface.
-They are attracted by the magnetic Poles south and north of the Earth
+The magnetic Poles south and north of the Earth attract them

-3. The Northern Lights are most visible between November and March when the sky is dark and bright, and also depending on the Northern Lights activity
+3. The Northern Lights are most visible between November and April when the sky is dark and bright, and also depending on the Northern Lights' activity

 4. The best places to spot the Northern Lights are away from the lights of the city centres, where the nights are darker